 - Net Premium Income and Change in Reserve for Rate Credits - Revenues consist of net premium income that is recognized in the period in which enrollees are entitled to receive health care services.
-Net premium income is shown net of reinsurance premiums paid and reinsurance premiums incurred but not paid in the statutory basis statements of operations.
+Net premium income is shown net of reinsurance premiums paid and reinsurance premiums incurred but not paid in the financial statements.

-The Company also records estimates related to the CMS risk corridor program.
-Changes to these estimates are reflected as change in reserve for rate credits in the statutory basis statements of operations.

-Net premium income also includes amounts paid by the ODM on a per member basis in exchange for the provision and administration of medical benefits under the Medicaid program.
+The Medicaid plan is subject to experience rated rebates, including medical loss ratio ("MLR") and risk corridor programs, risk adjustment program, and performance guarantees based on various utilization measures.
+The Company records premium adjustments for the changes to the estimates for experience rated rebates and risk corridor programs which are reflected in reserve for rate credits and for the risk adjustment program and performance guarantees which are reflected in net premium income in the financial statements (see Note 24).
+Net premium income also includes amounts paid by the ODM on a per member basis in exchange for the provision and administration of medical benefits under the Medicaid Program, PFK payments, and maternity payments.
 Premiums are contractual and are recognized in the coverage period in which members are entitled to receive services, except in the case of maternity payments.
 Maternity income is billed on contractual rates and recognized as income as each birth case is identified by the Company.
-Included in net premium income are capitated payments, maternity payments, and PFK payments.
-PFK is a risk arrangement whereby children (age 18 and under) receive acute services excluding OB/GYN in the Central/Southeast Regions.
-The majority of net premium income recorded is based on capitated rates, which are monthly premiums paid for each member enrolled.